 Olives are a good nutrient source.
 And though Kalamata olives are usually packed in brine, you can buy low-salt versions if you want to lower the amount of sodium you’re taking in.

 As you might guess, Kalamata olives are abundant in the same healthy fat found in olive oil.
 Monounsaturated fats may reduce your cholesterol and your chance of heart attack and stroke, according to Harvard Medical School.
-The United States Department of Agriculture (USDA) estimates that two tablespoons of olives contain about 1.5 grams of monounsaturated fat.
+The

 The nutrition in olives adds up.
 A serving of about 20 olives, which you might enjoy in an olive-rich recipe like a tapenade, provides nearly 10 percent of your daily recommended intake of iron.